dyarleniber/clean-architecture-with-typescript-api/docs/USE-CASES.md

 - **GetCategories**: The consumer must be able to get categories.
     - **Input**:
         - Country code.
-        - City id.
     - **Output**:
         - Returns a list of categories.
-        - Returns only the categories for the provided location (country code and city id).
+        - Returns only the categories for the provided location (country code).
         - Returns a list of categories ordered by the weight field (descending).

 ---